JamesBracken/Pro-Gainer/testing.md

 ## Automated testing

 Automated testing was performed inside the exercise application, we have generated a coverage report for the created automated tests.
 Anyone can generate this report using the command **start htmlcov\index.html**.
-This will generate a browser readable report and you can look at the coverage in detail.
+This will open an already generated browser readable report and you can look at the coverage in detail.
 We achieved an overall coverage of 53%, you can find a screenshot of the report below as well.

 ![Automated test coverage screenshot](./static/images/testing/automated_test_coverage1.PNG)